MOSAiC Expedition: Atmosphere

-Sea-ice
+Snow and sea ice

 The sea-ice observations covered the broad range from the physical and mechanical characteristics of Arctic sea ice, to its morphology, optical properties and mass balance.
 The emphasis was on characterising snow cover and ice cover, and on arriving at a better understanding of the processes that determine their properties.
-Snow trenches and ice cores helped the researchers gather this valuable data.
+Snow trenches (pits) and ice cores helped the researchers gather this valuable data.
 Further aspects of the sea ice observation included determining the mass budget by measuring the depth of snow cover and ice thickness, as well as measuring the diffusion of sunlight in the ice, the ice's spectral albedo, and its transmission.
-In addition, various types of ice were monitored throughout the entire annual cycle in order to determine the spatial variability and development of ice cover in the Arctic over time.
+In addition, various types of ice (pressure ridges, first- and second-year level ice) were monitored throughout the entire annual cycle in order to determine the spatial variability and development of ice cover in the Arctic over time.

+Ridge observations revealed that the most of first-year ridge consolidation occurred during the spring season before the melt onset, and was initiated by warm air intrusions and transfer of snow into leads, which was also confirmed by 6%–11% snow mass fraction in ridges.
+It was also shown, that bottom melt rates for pressure ridges were approximately four times larger than for level ice, while ridge shape also influenced its melt, with higher melt for deeper, steeper, and narrower ridges.
+The observations included measurements of snow density, mechanical resistance, and microstructure (using computed tomography), which allowed to compute snow thermal conductivity.
+Ice mass balance observations included the installation of buoys measuring sea ice temperature, as well as ablation stakes, measuring the evolution of sea ice surface and bottom interfaces.
+Additionally, sea ice thickness was measured using ground-based electromagnetic sounding, while snow and sea ice freeboard were measured using helicopter-based laser scanner.
+Additionally, underwater sea ice topography and other physical parameters were measured using observations from remotely operated vehicle, as well as biophysical characterization of algae habitats.
+Winter observations were characterized by the presence of platelet ice due to the presence of supercooled water, while summer melt was characterized by meltwater stratification and formation of false bottoms which covered around 20% of sea-ice area.
+Aerial observations of surface temperature revealed a strong 41% preconditioning of surface melt ponds, which form in the areas of warm surface temperature anomalies in winter, typical for thin ice and snow.